jamashita/steckdose/README.md

 Generates a cryptographic hash of the provided `str`, using the number of rounds specified in the Digest constructor.
 Returns a promise that resolves to the resulting hash.

+## HTTP

+An enum for representing HTTP status codes.

 ## JSONA

 A class for asynchronously parsing JSON from a string and stringifying JSON to a string.